 This is never a fun place to be folks, and most of you will end up here at some point.
 We sure did.
 Many times.

-If you have designed great, professional looking opt-ins and put them in the right places and still aren’t getting any opt-ins, you have to consider this: No one wants what you’re offering.
+If you have designed great, professional-looking opt-ins and put them in the right places and still aren’t getting any opt-ins, you have to consider this: Maybe no one wants what you’re offering.

 Continue to test new lead magnets until you find one that fits really well with your audience.